ELSady/Classification-US-Cityzen-Income-/README.md

 * Similar to that of per `Education` basis distribution, here we can also see that below 50 K earners are still dominating the distribution.
 With cityzen who worked as Clerical administration, Craft-repair and other work related services have the highest count of workers amongst other occupation in this category.
 In contrast to previous statement, for above 50 K earners are dominated by Exective managers and Proffesors / Specialist occupied cityzen.

+* Distributon per `WOrkclass` basis, clearly seen for both categories, Private business / company dominates the chart.
+US cityzens are mostly entrepreneurs.

 Frequency Distribution of Income Category per Marital-status and Relationship

+* Per `Marital-status` basis, the income distribution as for below 50 K earner dominates by either Married or non married cityzen.
+Well its no surprise, but interesting thing is here, the divorced couple counts has is almost as many as other status counts.
+While for above 50 K earners, married cityzen having the hihgest count of distribution.
+The disparity count is very very clear.

 ![alt text](https://github.com/ELSady/Classification-US-Cityzen-Income-/blob/main/index3.png)